Can Medicare Advantage Plans Deny Enrollment?

 Eligibility Criteria for Medicare Advantage Enrollment

-Before proceeding with the Medicare Advantage enrollment process, understanding the eligibility criteria is beneficial.
+Before proceeding with the Medicare Advantage enrollment process, understanding the eligibility criteria may be beneficial.
 In general, to be eligible for a Medicare Advantage plan, you must meet specific requirements, such as age, residency, and having existing Medicare coverage.

 Age Requirements

 Typically, to enroll in a Medicare Advantage plan, you must be at least 65 years old.
-However, there are exceptions for individuals with disabilities or certain medical conditions.
+However, there might be exceptions for individuals with disabilities or certain medical conditions.

 For example, those with a disability who have received Social Security Disability Insurance (SSDI) checks for at least 24 months, or those under 65 who have received Social Security Disability benefits for 24 months are exempt from the age requirement.